 Getting the right amount of sleep has a range of health benefits.
 Conversely, not getting enough sleep may lead to weight gain.

-For example, according to the National Sleep Foundation (NSF), lack of sleep affects the levels of certain hormones that promote feelings of hunger and fullness.
+For example, lack of sleep affects the levels of certain hormones that promote feelings of hunger and fullness.
 Specifically, lack of sleep seems to increase levels of the hormone ghrelin, which stimulates appetite, and lower levels of the hormone leptin, which tells the body that it is full.

 As a result, a person who has sleep loss may eat more, and they may turn to foods higher in calories.